ozzycore/linux-tutorial/linuxcourse/linux-essentials/working-with-files.rst

 Finding files
 ~~~~~~~~~~~~~
 #.
-Which binary file executes when you running the lsb_release command?
-*Use only the find command:*
+Which binary file executes when you running the lsb_release command? - Use only the find command
 #.
 Find the words file
 #.
 Find the ntp.conf file
 #.
 Copy all the pdf files located in /usr/share/doc/ to your home directory